cythral/lambdajection/CONTRIBUTING.md

 ### 5.2.
 Starting a new Version

 1. Create a new version in JIRA
-2. Create a ticket in JIRA for releasing that version
+2. Create a ticket in JIRA for release preparations
-3. Create a branch with the JIRA ticket ID made in step 2.
-4. Update version.json with the new version number
+3. Update version.json with the new version number
-5. Create a release notes file in .github/releases
+4. Create a release notes file in .github/releases
+5. Create a PR with the release preparations done in step 3 and 4.

 ## 6. Gotchas & Tips

-- To add a new dependency to a project, delete the project's lock file first, before running `dotnet add package`.
+- To add a new dependency to a project, run `dotnet add package [package] --no-restore` then `dotnet restore --force-evaluate`
-- To regenerate all lock files, run `make relock`.
 - The [Markdown All-In-One VSCode extension](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) can be used to update table of contents in the README and contributing guide.
-- Use [Merge Scheduler](https://github.com/gr2m/merge-schedule-action) to schedule release PRs for a specific date.
+- To run a build without checking formatting, do `dotnet build -p:RunFormatter=false` (formatting can sometimes take awhile, be sure to run formatters after you're done iterating though).

 ## 7. Licensing